Adotweb/thorlang/README.md

 #### Control flow
 If and else statements are very similar to every other language.

-While loops are the only loop structure available in thorlang.
+While statements are quite simple:
 ```thor
 if (condition){
   //do something